 In addition to donations, APS sells items to raise funds for the GSAF.
 Currently, "Pink Freud" lunch totes are available.
 The suggested donation is $20 (or more), and the amount of the tax deduction you claim is between you and your accountant.
 To purchase, contact: Joyce Cartor, PhD.

-If you are a graduate student and would like to apply for a grant, email Joyce Cartor at email@example.com and let her know how long you have been a member, your status in your program, and why you are applying.
+If you are a graduate student and would like to apply for a grant, email Frank Pittenger, PhD and let him know how long you have been a member, your status in your program, and why you are applying.

 I want to sincerely thank you for supporting my trip to the Division 39 Annual Spring meeting this past year.
 The conference was a great opportunity for me to learn, present research, and make professional connections.
 I thoroughly enjoyed many of the talks I attended, particularly those which focused on work with children.
 There were several talks specifically geared towards work with children and adolescents, which was a valuable opportunity for me to learn as our program at UT is mostly geared towards working with adults.
 I was able to attend a lecture by Norka Malberg on child psychoanalysis and development, a roundtable discussion on working with various difficult child patients in play therapy, and a discussion on treating a trans teenager.
 Being exposed to different ideas and theories at these talks opened up space for me to see my own work from different perspectives.